(I'm) Stranded: Background

 In 2007, (I'm) Stranded was reissued as a CD with bonus tracks including the EP One Two Three Four and the single version of "This Perfect Day".
 In August of that year band members Bailey and Kuepper described their work for SBS-TV's documentary Great Australian Albums.

+In November 2024, the album is scheduled for a limited edition 4× vinyl box set featuring the Original LP, alternate versions and live recording from Sydney and London, recorded in 1977.

 Reception

 Contemporary reviews

 Kris Needs in ZigZag May 1977 called it a "rip-snorter of an album" and "one hell of an album, although it's a bit patchy."

-Robot A. Hull in Creem December 1977, reviewing the US edition released on Sire, said the Saints "easily match the savage revolt of bands like the Clash and the Jam" and called (I'm Stranded) "a pistol shot of an album worth getting stewed over."
+Robot A. Hull in Creem December 1977, reviewing the US edition released on Sire, said the Saints "easily match the savage revolt of bands like the Clash and the Jam" and called (I'm Stranded) "a pistol shot of an album worth getting stewed over".

 The Village Voices Robert Christgau wrote, "intermittent hooks, droning feedback, shouted vocals, and oldie about incest, this album from Australia achieves the great mean of punk style".